DarkKronicle/AdvancedChatCore/docs/chatHUD/ChatHUD.md

 - <u>Tab Name</u> - The name of the tab how it will show in the config.
 - <u>Starting Message</u> - The message that will show when you go to the tab.
 - <u>Tab HUD Abbreviation</u> - The name of the tab as it will appear in game in the chatbox.
-- <u>Accent Color</u> - This is the color of the tabs accents.
-It uses HEX+Alpha values so #ffffffff, where the first two values are alpha channels, basically the opacity.
-You can use [this](https://www.hexcolortool.com/) website to make your life easy.
+- <u>Accent Color</u> - This is the color of the tabs accents.  <!--This link will eventually point to the Common Knowledge page on the Wiki -->
-- <u>Border Color</u> - Same as above but for the chatbox borders, again using HEX+Alpha values for the color.
-[Here](https://www.hexcolortool.com/) is a handy online tool.
+- <u>Border Color</u> - Same as above but for the chatbox borders.  <!--This link will eventually point to the Common Knowledge page on the Wiki -->
 - <u>Background Color</u> - Again the same as the above two.
-The color of the chatbox background using HEX+Alpha Values.
-[Here](https://www.hexcolortool.com/) is a handy online tool.
+The color of the chatbox background.  <!--This link will eventually point to the Common Knowledge page on the Wiki -->
 - <u>Show Unread Messages</u> - This determines whether or not there is a counter on the tab of unread messages when you go back to the tab.

 <!--![Chat Naming Gif](./assets/images/ChatTabNaming.gif) Hasnt been added due to the Chat Tab reload button still displaying the advancedchathud.gui.button.reload-->